Georgetown, Ontario: Industry and business

 Major industries with head offices and facilities in Georgetown include Mold Masters Limited, CPI Canada, Eastwood Guitars, and Saputo.
 Other major industrial concerns include Cooper Standard, ADM Archer Daniels Midland Cocoa (was Ambrosia Chocolate), Howmet Georgetown Casting, a division of Alcoa Power and Propulsion and Kingsbury Technologies (Canada) Inc. The community also serves as the Canadian headquarters of Jehovah's Witnesses.
+The Georgetown Marketplace is Georgetown's Mall.
+It has roughly 63 stores.

 Georgetown has seen an explosion of population growth in the south.
-This has caused new businesses to appear including Tim Hortons, Sherwin-Williams, Metro, and others.
+This has caused new businesses to appear.

-The Georgetown Marketplace is Georgetown's Mall.
-It has roughly 63 stores, including major companies such as WalMart.
-The mall is home to stores such as: Peoples Jewelers, Coles, Winners & Home Sense, Sport Chek, Marks Work Wearhouse, and Ardene.

 Recreation and parks

 Hiking trails

 The Bruce Trail goes through Halton Hills, passing north of Georgetown.

 The town is developing a multi-purpose trail system in Hungry Hollow, on old railbeds and various other locations.
 A citizens group called HHORBA is trying to work with the Town in planning and constructing the trails to be as environmentally friendly, safe for hikers and enjoyable for bicyclists as possible.
 HHORBA helped construct a one trail and three bridges with members of the Bruce Trail.
 HHORBA in the past has been a member of the International Mountain Bicycling Association.